Tilly Losch: First marriage

 Losch's first husband, the Anglo-American millionaire and surrealist arts patron Edward James, founded a ballet company for her – Les Ballets 1933, which performed in London and Paris.
 George Balanchine, whom she had met in Berlin in 1924 and who helped her with some of her choreography, was artistic director and the entire repertory was choreographed by him.
 Its most popular work was The 7 Deadly Sins with Kurt Weill's music and Bertolt Brecht's text.
 Losch danced the leading role (a dual figure) and Lotte Lenya, with whom she had a love affair at that time, sang it.
 Tom Mitford (the Hon.
 Thomas Mitford, brother of the Mitford sisters) was described as Tilly's regular lover during this marriage.
-Losch was divorced by James in 1934, after being accused by him of adultery with Prince Serge Obolensky, a Russian-American hotel executive; her countersuit, in which she made it clear that her husband was homosexual, failed.
+Losch was divorced by James in 1934, after being accused by him of adultery with Prince Serge Obolensky, a Russian-American hotel executive.
+Her countersuit, in which she alleged cruelty and neglect, made it clear that her husband was homosexual, failed and was dismissed.
+Court proceedings in London ran for eight days, with Losch calling witnesses including Sir Thomas Beecham, then Director of the London Philharmonic Orchestra, and Randolph Churchill.
+The son of future British prime minister Winston Churchill, Randolph Churchill is believed to have lost his virginity to Losch at San Simeon, the home of press baron William Randolph Hearst.

 A permanent reminder of Tilly Losch could be seen at Edward James' former home Monkton House on his West Dean estate.
 Her "wet" footprints were woven into the carpet on the spiral staircase.
 As Tilly emerged from the bath, leaving behind a trail of wet footprints as she ascended the spiral stairs, Edward subsequently commissioned the carpet with the motif woven into it as a token of his love for her.
 After their divorce Edward moved the carpet to West Dean House (now West Dean College, where it can still be seen) replacing it at Monkton with a similar carpet made with his dog's footprint.